AnwarShah/dist_diff/README.md

 TODO
 ----
-1. Implement a command line helper
+1. Interatively ask user about the derivatives and
-2. Implement fetching manifest file from Internet
+2. Use Internet to fetch the manifest files of Ubuntu

 Disclaimer
 -----------